blue-moon22/blog/content/post/neural-network.md

 date: 2017-11-19
 ---

 Recently, I had an interview for a data science job and I was asked to explain a neural network (which I responded with a quite hand-wavy answer).
-I haven't posted in a while so thought this would be a good opportunity to go through a simple deep neural network in R that I did a while back.
+I haven't posted in a while so thought this would be a good to show a simple deep neural network in R that I did a while back.
 The code below implements a DNN in R (of one hidden layer, with Rectified Linear Unit, L2 regularisation and Softmax loss function).

 ```
 #### Training DNN Function